 Corporate governance is a structure that boards and senior managers rely on to help them manage the company responsibly and according to sound ethics and accountability.
 The principles of corporate governance are based on transparency, accountability, responsibility and fairness.

 Those four principles are also inherently related to the company’s corporate social responsibility.
-Good corporate governance and social responsibility help corporations keep things in good balance.
-It also supports the company’s efforts to develop control mechanisms, which will also increase shareholder value and promote satisfaction with shareholders and stakeholders.
+The relationship between good corporate governance and social responsibility helps corporations keep things in good balance.
+It also supports the company’s efforts to develop control mechanisms, increasing shareholder value and improving satisfaction among shareholders and stakeholders.

 Pulling Together Final Thoughts on Corporate Governance and Sustainability

-Good governance ultimately fosters sustainability, creates sustainable values and helps companies achieve their values.
+Good governance ultimately fosters sustainability, creates sustainable values and helps companies achieve these values.
 Companies also realize long-term benefits, including reducing risks, attracting new investors and shareholders, and increasing the company’s equity.

 As the quest for corporate sustainability continues to improve and enhance the principles of good corporate governance, companies will feel pressured to support their efforts with transparency and public disclosure.
 Transparency efforts will provide information to the general public on the relationship between corporate governance and improved sustainability.
-The better informed stakeholders are about the connection between corporate governance and sustainability, the more apparent the relationship will become over time.
-The best way to accomplish that is by implementing a board portal by Diligent, which supports all aspects of corporate governance.
+The better-informed stakeholders are about the connection between corporate governance and sustainability, the more apparent the relationship will become over time.

 The marketplace has seen a flurry of change during the recent tumultuous financial times.
-The relationship between good corporate governance and sustainability is just one part of the evolution of corporate businesses.
-Good governance certainly helps companies withstand the ups and downs of the marketplace.
-Perhaps one day soon, sustainability measures will be considered best practices.
+The relationship between corporate governance and corporate social responsibility (CSR) is just one part of the evolution of corporate businesses.